-Health Insurance Advice for International Citizens in Italy
+Health Insurance in Italy

-Overview of the Italian National Health Insurance System
+Overview of the Italian Healthcare System

 The SSN is funded through a combination of income tax and government funding.
 Employees contribute about 10% of their income to the SSN for their first €20,600 of annual income.
 Earnings over €20,600 are set at 4.6% of income.
 This applies to everyone working in Italy.
-Even if you choose to use private insurance exclusively, you still pay into the public system.
+Even if you choose to use private health insurance in Italy exclusively, you still pay into the public system.

-How Expats Can Qualify For Health Insurance
+How Expats Can Qualify for Insurance in Italy

 Expats from EU member countries can instantly access SSN services through the use of a European Health Insurance Card or EHIC.
 There is no cost to the EHIC program.
 It allows cardholders to have the same treatment as Italian citizens.
 After three months, EU citizens must register with their local health authority, the Azienda Sanità Locale or “ASL”, and be assigned to a general practitioner.